CTU-IIG/thermobench/README.md

                              COMMAND stdout
   -e, --exec=[(COL)]CMD      Execute CMD (in addition to COMMAND) and store its
-                             stdout in CSV column COL. If COL is not specified, first world of CMD is used.
+                             stdout in CSV column COL. If COL is not specified, first word of CMD is used.
 Example: --exec "(ambient) ssh ambient@turbot read_temp" -f, --fan-cmd=CMD          Command to turn the fan on (CMD 1) or off (CMD 0) -l, --stdout               Log COMMAND stdout to CSV